hendriknielaender/double-trouble/data/blog/analyzing-gitlab-metrics-sqlite-grafana-guide.md

 ## Grafana

-Moving on from the GitLab metrics we turned our eyes towards Grafana.
+Leaving empty-handed from the GitLab search, we turned our focus towards Grafana.

 ### Grafana GitLab Plugin

-The best experience can probably be had with the official [Grafana GitLab datasource](https://grafana.com/docs/plugins/grafana-gitlab-datasource/latest/).
+The [Grafana GitLab
+datasource](https://grafana.com/docs/plugins/grafana-gitlab-datasource/latest/) seems like a very powerful plugin.
 It comes free for Grafana Cloud subscriptions, which also has a free tier, or for any Grafana Enterprise license.

 Unfortunately in our scenario, we cannot simply pipe our corporate GitLab data into a Grafana Cloud account for some ad-hoc analysis, and our company doesn't have the enterprise license.
 Though